-Introduction of grant applications
+13.1 Introduction of grant applications

-The grant application form has to be electronically filled in as follows: first, access the system at the address mentioned above and click on the link "New grant application", then, select the number of the call for proposals you wish to apply for and, eventually, fill in your application.
-Once your application is completed, click on the "submission" button in order to finalised the submission procedure.
+The grant application form has to be filled in electronically as follows: first, access the system at the address mentioned above and select the number of the call for proposals you wish to apply for in the box "New grant application", enter your e-mail address and then fill in your application.
+Once your application is completed, click on the "submission" button in order to finalise the submission procedure.
 Please note that after submitting your application form electronically no changes to the application are possible.

-After its electronic submission, the application form must also be printed out, signed by the legal representative of the organization submitting the proposal and sent by post to the responsible Unit, as specified in the text of the call for proposals.
+After electronic submission, the application form must also be printed out, signed by the legal representative of the organization submitting the proposal and sent by post to the responsible Unit, as specified in the text of the call for proposals.